Idan-Shalom/BlackJack_AI/README.md

 The project uses Unity engine and c#, both must be faimiliar to the user in order to try the project.
 Unity version we used - 2021.3.31f1
+All required packages are included in the unity folder.

 # Unity set up and guidance
 The unity project is inside "Unity-Blackjack-Game-Tutorial-master-2" folder.